hoojaoh/blog.watchandcode.com/_posts/2016-02-18-accessing-plunker-javascript-variables-in-console.md

 date: 2016-02-18
 ---

-I've really love <a href="http://plnkr.co" target="_blank">Plunker</a>.
+I really love <a href="http://plnkr.co" target="_blank">Plunker</a>.
 It's perfect for testing quick snippets of code.
 But it took me a while to figure out how to get access to my JavaScript inside of the console.
 Usually in the console, you can print out values in your JavaScript, but that doesn't work by default with Plunker.